W0w26/Resume-Page/README.md

-# Todo App with Google oAuth
+# Resume Page with Google oAuth

 This is a resume page, using google authentication for login.